Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/what-is-eop.md

 predictive models.

-For a example, using a river network graph to model downstream flow, combined with observations at a river site would help determine the how water quality at the river site impacts downstream water quality.
+For a example, using a river network graph to model downstream flow, combined with observations at a river site would help determine how water quality at the river site impacts downstream water quality.

 This information may include: